TechGrounds-Cloud8/cloud8-Tjomba1996/05_Azure/Azure Support Plans.md

 Azure provides additional services depending on what Support Plan you choose.
 Some organisations need some more guidance, to optimise their use of the cloud.
 Azure provides 4 different tier of support plan:
 - **Basic**: Free, provides basic services to monitor expenditures
 - **Developer**: Around €27,- a month, provides third party software for support, and extra support on business hours.
-- **Standard**: Around €93,- a month, provides 24/7 technical support Below is a schematic as to what you can expect from each tier of support plan.
+- **Standard**: Around €93,- a month, provides 24/7 technical support.
+- **Professional direct**: Around €930,- a month, provides personalised support from ProDirect delivery managers.

+Below is a schematic as to what you can expect from each tier of support plan.

 ![](../00_includes/05_Azure/Azure%20Support%20Plans/SS_Tiers.png)